2024-2025 MIT Sloan Cover Letter Advice & Application Tips

-What MIT Sloan Asks for in Its Cover Letter
+What MIT Sloan Asks for in its Cover Letter

 For reference, here is the prompt they provide: